6 Stunning Natural Features in England

 Ultimately, this list is just the start when it comes to England’s natural landmarks.
 There are many others to discover across the country, particularly in the 34 Areas of Outstanding Natural Beauty to be found across the country!

 If you’re planning your next big outdoor adventure, make sure you have the right equipment.
-We have been making outdoor boots since 1923 and have the perfect piece of footwear for every journey, from our special alpine footwear all the way to our size 15 hiking boots.
+We have been making outdoor boots since 1923 and have the perfect piece of footwear for every journey, from our special alpine footwear all the way to our comfy sandals.

 Are you interested in finding the perfect outdoor boots?
 Feel free to get in contact with our team today or browse our comprehensive range!